ncagle/Database-Guillotine/README.md

 ### Installation

-1. Download the ArcGIS Toolbox (.tbx)
+1. Download the `Database Guillotine vX.tbx` ArcGIS Toolbox
 2. In ArcMap or ArcCatalog, open the toolbox and double click "Database Guillotine"

 <p align="right">(<a href="#top">back to top</a>)</p>